 Before I tackle that question, let me answer what could be a lingering question for more than a few readers – what is a URL shortener in the first place (and perhaps why does it matter)?
 Wikipedia actually has a great article covering the questions of what a URL shortener is, why use one, and what the history is.
 I recommend reading that if you need a little background.

 Leaving the background information to Wikipedia allows me to get to the core of what I’d like to share and that is why do you need your own URL shortener in the first place?
+What does this have to do with branding?
 I’ll answer that question with a question.